Tucker Carlson to interview Vladimir Putin in Moscow

 "I wanted to talk to people and look around," he told the reporter about his visit to Russia.

-Telegram channel Mash first reported that Tucker Carlson has been spotted in Moscow, publishing a photo of him at the famous Bolshoi Theater attending the ballet "Spartacus."
+Telegram channel Mash first reported that Carlson was seen in Moscow, and published a photo of him at the famous Bolshoi Theater attending the ballet "Spartacus."
 According to the channel, it is Carlson's first trip to Russia and he has been there since Feb.
 1.

 Kremlin press secretary Dmitry Peskov declined to comment on speculation that Carlson may interview Putin.

-"Many foreign journalists come to Russia every day, many continue to work here, and we welcome this," said Peskov to the press on Monday.
+"Many foreign journalists come to Russia every day, many continue to work here, and we welcome this," Peskov told the press on Monday.
 "We have nothing to announce in terms of the president's interviews to foreign media."

-Moscow has imprisoned two American journalists for reporting within Russia since the beginning of the war in Ukraine—Wall Street Journal reporter Evan Gershkovich, and dual Russian-American citizen Alsu Kermasheva, an editor for Radio Free Europe/Radio Liberty.
+Moscow has imprisoned two American journalists for reporting within Russia since the beginning of the war in Ukraine — Wall Street Journal reporter Evan Gershkovich, and dual Russian-American citizen Alsu Kurmasheva, an editor for Radio Free Europe/Radio Liberty.

 In Carlson's X statement, he alleged that the Western media is misleading its audience about the war in Ukraine.